 What About After School?

-Figuring out where kids will go after school can be a challenge, especially if both parents work.
+Figuring out where kids will go after school can be a challenge, especially when parents work.
 Depending on a child's age and maturity, you may need to arrange for after-school transportation and care.

 It's important for younger kids and preteens to have some sort of supervision from a responsible adult.
 If you can't be there as soon as school's out, ask a reliable, responsible relative, friend, or neighbor to help out.
 If they're to be picked up after school, make sure your kids know where to meet you or another caregiver.

-Although it might seem like kids who are approaching adolescence are becoming mature enough to start watching themselves after school, even kids as old as 11 or 12 may not be ready to be left alone.
+It might seem like older kids are becoming mature enough to start being alone after school.
+But even kids as old as 11 or 12 may not be ready to be left alone.

-If your kids or teens are home alone in the afternoons, it's important to establish clear rules:
+If your kids or teens are home alone in the afternoons, set clear rules:

-- Set a time when they're expected to arrive home from school.
+- Have a time when they're expected to be home from school.